 These rules are being rescinded so there is no fiscal impact on the agency.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.

 11. Describe whether or not an agency appropriation has been made or a funding source provided for any expenditures associated with the proposed rules.